-GEN cgetalloc(long t, size_t 1), same as cgetg(t, 1), except that the result is allocated using pari_malloc instead of the PARI stack.
+GEN cgetalloc(size_t l, long t), same as cgetg(l, t), except that the result is allocated using pari_malloc instead of the PARI stack.
 The resulting GEN is now impervious to garbage collecting routines, but should be freed using pari_free.